Decurity/audit-checklists/amm.md

 - [ ] Does the AMM use any forked code, e.g. from Uniswap code base?
 Use contract-diff.xyz to compare the code.
 - [ ] Are there any potential problems with rounding in formulas of product constants?
-- [ ] `transfer()`, `transferFrom()` and even `safeTransfer()` functions can lead to the re-entrancy if called on untrusted tokens.
+- [ ] `transfer()`, `transferFrom()` and even `safeTransfer()` functions can lead to the re-entrancy if called on untrusted tokens or hook-on-transfer tokens such as ERC777 and ERC677.
 And even if the `nonReentrant` modifier is used, a cross-contract view re-entrancy attack is possible.
 Is CEI pattern followed when updating `reserves[]`?
 - [ ] Most AMMs support flashloan functionality (e.g. FlashSwaps in Uniswap), is callback function called after token transfer and not before?
 - [ ] In some tokens `transfer()` and `transferFrom()` may return `false` instead of `revert()`.
 Is the return value of these functions checked?
-- [ ] The auditor should carefully consider the operation of updating `reserves[]`.
-The developers could have made a mistake and made the calculation wrong.
 - [ ] Does the AMM update the user's token balances using signed integer?
 Can `-int(amount)` lead to an integer overflow?
-- [ ] Can a user execute arbitrary code on behalf of a contract for which users approve their tokens?
-- [ ] Does the contract support a pair of tokens with a transfer fee?
-Is this fee taken into account in swap?
+- [ ] Does the AMM support fee-on-transfer tokens?
+Is this fee taken into account in the swaps?
+- [ ] Can arbitrary calls be made from the user input?

 ## TWAMM
-- [ ] Does TWAMM use rebase tokens?
-What happens if during a long-term swap there is a change in the balance of tokens on the pair's contract?
+- [ ] Does the TWAMM support rebasing tokens?
+What happens if during a long-term swap there is a balance change?
+- [ ] Is there a check for the sufficient liquidity before the swap?

 ## Integration